NelsonDane/auto-rsa/README.md

 View on [Docker Hub](https://hub.docker.com/repository/docker/nelsondane/auto-rsa)
 1. Clone the repo and cd into it
 2. Create a `.env` file for your brokerage variables, and add your bot using `DISCORD_TOKEN` and `DISCORD_CHANNEL`
-3. Just run `docker run --env-file ./.env -itd --restart unless-stopped --name rsa nelsondane/auto-rsa:latest`
+3. Just run `docker run --env-file ./.env -itd --restart unless-stopped --name rsa nelsondane/auto-rsa:<tag>`
 4. The bot should appear online (You can also do `!ping` to check).
 See below for more command explanations.

+Docker Tags
+- `latest` - The latest version of the bot
+- `light` - The latest version of the bot, but running on Alpine Linux (smaller image size)

+Note: The `light` tag does not support `Schwab` or any future Selenium-based brokers.
+The only brokers currently supported in light mode are `Ally, Robinhood, and Tradier`.

 ### Always Running Python Script
 Make sure python3-pip is installed